vertica/VerticaPy/docs/source/examples_business_battery.rst

 .. raw:: html
     :file: /project/data/VerticaPy/docs/figures/examples_battery_reg_reprot.html

 The predictive power of our model looks pretty good.
 Let's use our model to predict the SoH of the battery.
 We can visualize our prediction with a plot against the true values.

 .. code-block:: python

     # take the predicted values and the plot them along the true ones
     result = model_rf.predict(
         final_df,
-        name = "SOH_estimates"
+        name = "SOH_estimates",
     )
     result.plot(
-        ts = 'start_time',
+        ts = "start_time",
-        columns = ['SOH', 'SOH_estimates']
+        columns = ["SOH", "SOH_estimates"],
     )

 .. ipython:: python